AI Review Isn't Enough

 Periods are cheap; use them.

-By Rick Colosimo / May 11, 2016 /
+By Rick Colosimo / May 11, 2016 / Comments Off on Periods are cheap; use them.

 One of the easiest ways to improve the readability of your contracts is to use shorter sentences.
 I don’t even mean that you have to trim each sentence.
 If all you do is turn compound sentences into two sentences, you will help the reader.
 In addition, by eliminating coordinating conjunctions, you clarify the meaning of…